texnder/sql-postgre-tutorials/postgre.md

 	forth : update api to put values in only loc column. and make x,y nullable. fifth : drop the x,y column.

+	To create migration file :
+		npm run migrate create table comments

+		or

+		npm run migrate create rename contents to body

+	To up and down the migrate:
+		$env:DATABASE_URL= "postgres://postgres:918918918@localhost:5432/socialnetwork"; npm run migrate up

+		or

+		$env:DATABASE_URL= "postgres://postgres:918918918@localhost:5432/socialnetwork"; npm run migrate down

+## transaction Lock:
+	dont fetch all rows once otherwise it could crash the system if rows are many.

+	use limit to batch first n rows and after updating them commit..

+	and use validation it would make sure you do not crash during updates of last last batch..

+	transaction lock when all selected rows being updated no other transactions can run during this time other transaction has to wait untill all rows updates...